Zum Inhalt springen

 a) Reasonable expectation of the persons concerned and foreseeability

 With etracker analytics, user data is processed exclusively on behalf of the service provider (website operator) and not for the processor’s (etracker) own purposes with the aim of creating personalized advertising, without linking it to personal data obtained from other contexts and without passing it on to third parties.
 No granular session recordings are made and made playable (so-called session recordings).
-This applies analogously to the etracker Tag Manager module, with which only the tags configured by the client are played according to the set conditions and with the set variables.
-The fact that website operators use convenience functions to optimize processes for the installation and configuration of website functions should be within the reasonable expectations of users.
+This applies analogously to the etracker Tag Manager module, with which only the tags configured by the client are played out according to the set conditions and with the set variables.
+The fact that website operators use convenience functions to optimize processes for installing and configuring website functions should be within the reasonable expectations of users.

 If implemented correctly, further processing of personal data will only take place with the transparent, voluntary and informed consent of the data subject.
 The Tag Manager therefore only initiates further processing if this is implemented lawfully.